marado/yarn.social/index.md

   and interacting with your pod's API.
 - [yarns](https://git.mills.io/yarnsocial/yarns)
-  The Yarn.social search engine that crawls the network of pods and twtxt feeds, scrapesa and indexed every post (yarns).
+  The Yarn.social search engine that crawls the network of pods and twtxt feeds, scrapes and indexed every post (yarns).
 - [rss2twtxt](https://git.mills.io/yarnsocial/rss2twtxt)
   📜 an RSS/Atom and Twitter feed aggregator that consumes RSS/Atom and Twitter™ feeds and produces twtxt feeds for consumption by Yarn.social pods as well as